 - The skin changes color according to the temperature

-Additionally, if there’s an infection, you may be prone to signs like fever, shaking, redness, shock, and uncontrollable blood sugar.
-If you have diabetes and experience any of these symptoms, you should visit a Frederick Foot and Ankle specialist near you.
+Additionally, if there is an infection, you may be prone to signs like fever, shaking, redness, shock, and uncontrollable blood sugar.
+If you have diabetes and experience any of these symptoms, please see a podiatrist for further care.

 CARING FOR A

 Prevention, as it is said, is better than cure.
 For diabetic patients, there are a few care guidelines to prevent foot problems.
 These include

 - Checking your feet daily and look out for blisters and injuries

 - Wearing the right kind of socks and shoes

 - Elevating and wiggling your feet to increase blood flow

 Patients diagnosed with diabetes need regular podiatric consults to examine the condition of their feet.